-Pre-Requisites: SETP 3313 Reservoir Engineering, SSCE 2393 Numerical Methods (pass with at least D+)
+Pre-Requisites: SETP 3313 Reservoir Engineering, SSCE 2393 Numerical Methods (Taken)

 This course includes derivations of basic equations and underlying principles used in developing reservoir simulators.
 It covers the development of a simple governing equation, partial differential equations for single-phase and multiphase flow in porous media.
 Finite difference approximations are used to solve the equations.
 Input data requirements and applications of simulation models for history matching and prediction of field performance will be discussed.
 A spreadsheet, i.e. Microsoft Excel, would be used for many of the examples and exercises.